ZiftrCOIN/android-ziftrwallet/README.md

+This is the repo for the Android version of Ziftr's mobile wallet app.

+Please note that while we make the source publicly available for a variety of reasons, this project is NOT "open source."
+<insert licensing notes>'

+-------- Project Setup --------

 Requirements:
-	1 - Maven - Java project management command line tools.
-Easily installed with home brew a quick google will give homebrew instructions.
-	2 - Eclipse with Android tools installed.

-Clone the Repo from Ziftr Github
-	One way to do this is to navigate to Ziftr github / OneWallet and click Clone to Desktop
-	`cd OneWallet`
-	`git submodule update --init`
-	`cd bitcoinj`
-	`git checkout ziftr`

--------- To get bitcoinj projects in eclipse --------

-Open up a terminal
-	cd to the OneWallet/bitcoinj directory
-	run 'mvn eclipse:eclipse' (Will take a minute or two)

-In Eclipse, do File->Import...
-	Choose 'Existing project into workspace'
-	Click the button to choose a folder to import from Open the OneWallet/bitcionj folder - these

-Set bitcoinj project to use Java 6
-	Select project
-	Cmd-i to open project properties (or right click and select properties) Select Library tab
-	Click Add Library
-	Select JRE System Library
-	Click 'Alternate JRE' and Choose Java SE 6
-	Click Finish
-	Remove any other Java Libraries being used
+    Maven and Ant are used for easy dependency management but are not used for Eclipse project setup or builds.

-Set the M2_REPO Classpath variable
+    If using Eclipse, M2_REPO Classpath variable must be set.
         In Eclipse->Preferences->Java->Build Path->Classpath Variables
         Add a new classpath variable that has name M2_REPO and value to be where ever the .m2/repository folder is on your machine.
 For me it was /Users/stephenmorse/.m2/repository.

-At this point, the 3 bitcoinj projects shouldn't have any errors.

--------- To get OneWallet projects in eclipse --------

-Do the above first, as the OneWallet Project references the bitcoinj project.
+Setup:

+Download this repo into a local folder.

 In Eclipse, do File->Import...
-	Choose 'Existing project into workspace'
+    Choose 'Existing Projects Into Workspace'
-	Import the HOME/android-sdks/extras
-	Make sure only the appcompat project is imported, you don't need all three This project shouldn't have any errors

-In Eclipse, do File->Import...
-	Choose 'Existing android project into workspace' (notice the android) Select the OneWallet folder which was cloned from Github and click finish Right click on the build_dependencies.xml file and do Run As -> Ant Build

-For the OneWallet App:
-	Go into project properties-> Android
-	Remove the Appcompat library (bottom right)
-	Click add and select the appcompat Project previously imported
+    Click the "Browse..." button in the upper right next to "Select root directory" Browse to the folder which contains this source and click finish When the list of projects to import is displayed click "Deselect All" Now click to check box to import the following projects:
+        ZiftrWallet
+        ZWCaptureActivity
+        android-support-v7-appcompat

+In the ZiftrWallet project right-click build_dependencies.xml and select Run As->Ant Build.
+    If Ant is not installed or configured correctly, you can also simply use maven and the projects pom.xml via "mvn dependency:resolve"

+You should now be able to Run/Debug the ZiftrWallet project.

+-------- Possible Setup Issues --------

+ZWCaptureActivity isn't an option when importing projects.
+    This project depends on the zxing submodule.
+    You may need to manually update/pull the zxing module.
+    Make sure there is a zxing folder locally and it contains files.
+        If it is empty, do a git pull, checkout, or clone from within the zxing folder Then attempt the project import again.

+The project has many errors.
+    This can happen when the project is missing (or can't find) required source files or projects.
+    See next issue.

+The project says it is missing a dependency, source folder, or sub project.
+    First make sure that Maven correctly downloaded the dependencies and that the ZiftrWallets project is correctly referencing them.
+        Right-click the ZiftrWallet project.
+Select properties.
+Select "Java Build Path."
+Select the Libraries tab.
+        Make sure the M2_REPO variable is working correctly and that the libraries are actually in the right place.
+    It's also possible that eclipse envirenment variables have become removed and the project is not correctly using relative paths.
+        Right-click the ZiftrWallet project.
+Select properties.
+Select "Android."
+        Make sure both the support library and the ZWCaptureActivity library are there and have green check marks.
+            If not, you may need to find and add them manually.
+    If the ZWCaptureActivy project is showing errors it may be missing it's zxing dependencies.
+        Right-click ZWCaptureActivity.
+Select properties.
+Select "Java Build Path."
+Select the source tab.
+        There should be two additional source folders, android-core and core.
+            If those folders are missing or have errors, correct them and clean the project.